Creating walkable, urban, human-centered neighborhoods in the Granary District.

 Added by James Alfandre on May 17, 2012 at 10:00pm — No Comments

 Our crowdsourced charrette was front page news on sltrib.com this morning.
 I think the article did a good job of recapping the charrette.
-Although some important points and ideas were…Continue
+Although some important points and ideas were left out, the one that made a big impression on the reporter…Continue

 Whew!
 What a week!
 Thank you to all those who came and participated in person and via the live stream.
 And a special thanks to the charrette team who produced some fabulous material.
-For pictures of the charrette, check out the album,…Continue
+For pictures of the charrette, check out the album, here.

 We have a lot of work to do leading up to the closing presentation on Tuesday evening.
 We've made some great progress and some incredible ideas have been presented regarding the future of the Granary.
-These ideas have been driven by our …Continue
+These ideas have been driven by our Neighborhood Narrative, which is…Continue

 Added by James Alfandre on April 28, 2012 at 10:02am — No Comments